xmartlabs/PagerTabStripView/README.md

 ### onPageAppear modifier

-`onPageAppear` callback allows you to trigger some action when a page view get selected, either by scrolling to it or tapping its tab.
+`onPageAppear` callback allows you to trigger some action when a page view gets selected, either by scrolling to it or tapping its tab.
 This modifier is applied only to its associated page view.

 ```swift
 struct PagerView: View {